plone/plone.restapi/docs/source/conventions.md

 For example, using `/users` for retrieving users, and `/user/21` to retrieve a single user.

-### URL Attributes (singular vs plural)
+### URL Parameters (singular vs plural)

-**Rule:** Use plural for attributes that can contain one or multiple items.
-Use singular for attributes that can contain only one single item.
+**Rule:** Use plural for URL parameters that can contain one or multiple items.
+Use singular for parameters that can contain only one single item.

 **Do:**

-If attribute allows passing multiple values:
+If the parameter allows passing multiple values:

 ```text
 /tokens
 ```

-If attribute allows passing a single value only:
+If the parameter allows passing a single value only:

 ```text
 /token